Lucas di Grassi: Driver profile and views

 Di Grassi is regarded by some as one of the world's most "technically gifted" racing drivers due to his development of the Dallara GP2/08 and Spark-Renault SRT 01E chassis.
 He is known as a controlled individual who has a shrewd understanding on dealing with the press.
 William Briety of The Checkered Flag wrote that di Grassi is "unquestionably a new breed of racing driver" as he is supposedly more at ease over the future of motor racing than his contemporaries, and believes that automated racing has the potential to relieve Formula One from any obligation it has to have any sort of relevance to the road cars of today and thus make the driver the focus of attention.
 The Independent journalist Samuel Lovett described di Grassi as "a vibrant, forceful personality" who brings "colour and intrigue to a world dominated by Kubrick-esque machines, big data and space-age technology."

-He has criticised the overall design of the Halo cockpit protection device in Formula One and track limits.
-Di Grassi favours altering track layouts after noticing how this has led to a lack of overtaking opportunities in some categories of motor racing.
+Di Grassi has criticised the overall design of the Halo cockpit protection device in Formula One and track limits.
+He favours altering track layouts after noticing how this has led to a lack of overtaking opportunities in some categories of motor racing.
 Discussing these issues have led to several racing pundits to suggest that di Grassi should consider becoming more actively involved in the future of motor racing's and has spoken of his desire to run for the presidency of the FIA in the future.

 Di Grassi said that he voted for Brazilian president Jair Bolsonaro, but has later criticized both Bolsonaro and his successor Luiz Inácio Lula da Silva.